Competitor Pricing

 TaxCaddy Pricing & Plans: How Much It Actually Costs?
 [2026]

-Choosing the right client portal for your tax practice is a major decision, and understanding the true cost is the first step.
-If you’re considering TaxCaddy, its pricing can feel a bit confusing with base fees, per-client costs, and different plan tiers.
-This article breaks down TaxCaddy’s 2026 pricing and plans so you can accurately budget and decide if it's the right fit for your firm.
+Choosing the right client portal for your tax practice is a major decision.
+Understanding the true cost is the first step.
+TaxCaddy's pricing can seem confusing with base fees, per-client costs, and different plan tiers.
+This article breaks down TaxCaddy’s 2026 pricing and plans so you can budget accurately and decide if it's right for your firm.

 What is TaxCaddy, and Who Is It For?

-TaxCaddy is a secure, cloud-based platform designed specifically for tax professionals to manage client communication and document exchange.
-Think of it as a digital hub where your clients can easily upload their W-2s, 1099s, and other tax documents, answer questions, and sign e-file authorizations.
-For the firm, it centralizes document collection, reduces the back-and-forth of email, and organizes everything needed to prepare a return—all in one place.
+TaxCaddy is a secure, cloud-based platform for tax professionals to manage client communication and document exchange.
+It's a digital hub where clients can upload W-2s, 1099s, and other tax documents, answer questions, and sign e-file authorizations.
+For the firm, it centralizes document collection, reduces email back-and-forth, and organizes everything needed to prepare a return in one place.

-The platform is built to help solo practitioners, small accounting firms, and large CPA practices move away from inefficient paper organizers and unsecure email attachments.
+The platform helps solo practitioners, small accounting firms, and large CPA practices move away from paper organizers and unsecure email attachments.
 By creating a standardized, digital workflow, it aims to make tax season smoother for both your team and your clients.

 TaxCaddy's Pricing Philosophy Explained

-TaxCaddy’s pricing model is built around scalability.
-It’s designed to work for a solo preparer with a handful of clients just as well as it does for a firm managing hundreds of returns.
-This is achieved through a tiered subscription model, where you pay a base monthly or annual fee for a set number of features and client accounts.
+TaxCaddy’s pricing model allows for growth.
+It works for a solo preparer with a few clients and for a firm managing hundreds of returns.
+This is done through a tiered subscription model, where you pay a base monthly or annual fee for a set number of features and client accounts.
 As your firm grows, you can move to a higher tier or pay for additional client slots.

-There are three key components to their pricing structure:
+There are three main parts to their pricing structure:

-• Base Subscription Fee: This is a recurring fee (usually monthly or annually) that gives you access to the platform and a package of core features.
+• Base Subscription Fee: This is a recurring fee (usually monthly or annually) that gives you access to the platform and core features.
 Most firms opt for annual billing, which typically includes a 10-15% discount compared to paying month-to-month.

-• Per-Client Pricing: Once you exceed the number of clients included in your base plan, you’ll pay a small, additional fee for each extra client portal you need.
-This "pay-as-you-grow" model helps keep initial costs low for smaller firms.
+• Per-Client Pricing: If you go over the number of clients included in your base plan, you’ll pay an additional fee for each extra client portal you need.
+This "pay-as-you-grow" model helps keep initial costs lower for smaller firms.

-• Tiered Feature Sets: Advanced features like custom branding, API access for integrations, and dedicated support are usually reserved for the higher-priced plans.
-This means you only pay for what you actually need.
+• Tiered Feature Sets: Advanced features like custom branding, API access for integrations, and dedicated support are usually part of the higher-priced plans.
+This means you only pay for what you need.

-Let's get into the specific numbers and what you get for your money in each plan.
+Let's look at the specific numbers and what you get with each plan.

 A Detailed Breakdown of TaxCaddy’s 2026 Plans

-TaxCaddy organizes its offerings into several distinct plans tailored to different firm sizes and needs.
-While they occasionally update the names and exact features, the structure generally remains consistent.
+TaxCaddy organizes its offerings into several plans for different firm sizes and needs.
+While they sometimes update names and features, the structure generally stays consistent.
 Below is a breakdown of their typical plans as of 2026.

 The Basic Plan: For Solo Practitioners and Small Firms

-• What’s Included: This entry-level plan provides the essential tools to get started with digital document collection.
-You typically get basic client portal access for around 25 clients, secure document sharing and storage, and a client-facing mobile app.
-It covers everything you need to eliminate paper organizers and messy email chains.
+• What’s Included: This entry-level plan provides the tools for digital document collection.
+You typically get basic client portal access for about 25 clients, secure document sharing and storage, and a client-facing mobile app.
+It covers what you need to avoid paper organizers and messy email chains.

-• Potential Additional Costs: The most common extra cost here is the per-client fee.
-If your client count grows beyond the 25 included, expect to pay between $2 and $5 for each additional client portal.
-For example, if you add 10 more clients, your monthly cost could increase by $20 to $50.
+• Potential Additional Costs: The most common extra cost is the per-client fee.
+If your client count goes beyond the 25 included, expect to pay between 2 and 5 for each additional client portal.
+For example, if you add 10 more clients, your monthly cost could increase by 20 to 50.

 The Standard Plan: For Growing Firms

 • Best For: Small to mid-sized firms with 50-200+ clients and a small team of preparers.
-This is the most popular plan for established practices that need more powerful workflow tools.
+This is a popular plan for established practices that need more workflow tools.

-• What’s Included: The Standard plan includes everything in the Basic plan but raises or removes the client limit—often offering unlimited client portals.
-It also introduces valuable task management features, allowing you to assign follow-up items to clients (e.g., "Upload missing 1099-B") and track their progress directly within the portal.
-Some integrations with popular tax software like Drake, Lacerte, or ProSeries may be included at this level.
+• What’s Included: The Standard plan includes everything in the Basic plan but offers more client access-often unlimited client portals.
+It also includes task management features, letting you assign follow-up items to clients (e.g., "Upload missing 1099-B") and track their progress in the portal.
+Some integrations with popular tax software like Drake, Lacerte, or ProSeries may be included here.

-• Potential Additional Costs: While client portals are often unlimited, some versions of this plan may apply a "per-return" or "per-client" fee after a very high threshold.
-Double-check the terms of your specific subscription.
-Custom branding and dedicated onboarding are typically not included and would require an upgrade.
+• Potential Additional Costs: While client portals are often unlimited, some versions of this plan may have a "per-return" or "per-client" fee after a very high threshold.
+Check the terms of your specific subscription.
+Custom branding and dedicated onboarding are usually not included and would require an upgrade.

 The Premium/Enterprise Plan: For Large Firms and Custom Needs

-• Best For: Large accounting firms, multi-office practices, and enterprise clients who require advanced features, customization, and high-touch support.
+• Best For: Large accounting firms, multi-office practices, and enterprise clients who need advanced features, customization, and high-level support.

 • Starting Price: Custom pricing, available only by requesting a quote.
-Expect this to be significantly higher and based on your firm’s specific size and requirements.
+This will be much higher and based on your firm’s specific size and requirements.

-• What’s Included: This top-tier plan unlocks TaxCaddy’s full potential.
-You get everything from the Standard plan plus advanced features like custom branding (your firm’s logo and colors throughout the portal), API access for building custom integrations, enhanced security options, and a dedicated account manager for priority support and training.
-This plan is designed to be tailored to your firm’s unique workflows.
+• What’s Included: This top-tier plan provides TaxCaddy’s full capabilities.
+You get everything from the Standard plan plus advanced features like custom branding (your firm’s logo and colors throughout the portal), API access for custom integrations, enhanced security options, and a dedicated account manager for priority support and training.
+This plan is tailored to your firm’s unique workflows.

-• Potential Additional Costs: Costs are entirely dependent on the negotiated contract, volume, and specific features requested.
+• Potential Additional Costs: Costs depend entirely on the negotiated contract, volume, and specific features requested.
 While the base subscription is higher, per-client fees may be lower at scale depending on the agreement.

 Understanding the "Hidden" Costs of TaxCaddy

-To accurately calculate your total investment, it’s important to look beyond the base monthly fee.
+To accurately calculate your total investment, look beyond the base monthly fee.
 Several factors can increase your final bill, so you’ll want to account for them in your budget.

-TaxCaddy integrates with many major professional tax preparation software packages.
+3. Advanced Integrations TaxCaddy integrates with many major professional tax preparation software.
 While basic integrations might be included in the Standard plan, deeper or more custom connections may require API access, which is only available on the Premium/Enterprise tier.

-If you want your client portal to look and feel like an extension of your own website—with your firm’s logo, colors, and branding—you’ll need the Enterprise plan.
-This is a powerful feature for establishing brand consistency but comes at a premium price.
+4. Custom Branding If you want your client portal to look like an extension of your own website-with your firm’s logo, colors, and branding-you’ll need the Enterprise plan.
+This is a valuable feature for establishing brand consistency but comes at a higher price.

 How to Choose the Right TaxCaddy Plan for Your Firm